opipari/DeepRobWeb/papers/index.md

 # Deep Learning Research Papers for Robot Perception
 {:.no_toc}

 A collection of deep learning research papers with coverage in perception and associated robotic tasks.
-Within each research area outlined below, the course staff has identified a 'core' and 'extended' set of research papers.
-The 'core' set of papers will form the basis of our seminar-style lectures starting in [week 8](/calendar/#week-8-3d-perception).
-The 'extended' set provides additional coverage of even more exciting work being done within each area.
+Within each research area outlined below, the course staff has identified a *core* and *extended* set of research papers.
+The *core* set of papers will form the basis of our seminar-style lectures starting in [week 8](/calendar/#week-8-3d-perception).
+The *extended* set provides additional coverage of even more exciting work being done within each area.

 ---